K-Janik/WykopClone/README.md

 - Adding tags (only for signed Users);
 - Adding comments (only for signed Users);
 - Voting only for signed Users;
+- Email notification about comment on User post;